 The blockchain has the potential to revive the use of bearer shares, allowing secrecy conscious jurisdictions to comply with international money laundering norms while guaranteeing the privacy rights of its shareholders.

-The leak of confidential documents from Mossack Fonesca, a Panama-based law firm, has exposed how the rich and powerful use tax havens to commit financial crimes.
+The recent leak of confidential documents from Mossack Fonesca, a Panama-based law firm, further exposed how the rich and powerful use tax havens to commit financial crimes.
 Together with the use of shell companies and offshore accounts, bearer shares have been identified as one of the methods used by criminals to hide their illicit gains.

 Bearer shares are securities owned by whoever holds the physical stock certificate.
 They are valued for their privacy and flexibility, but because they are not registered with a central authority, corrupt politicians, narcotraffickers and terrorists have been known to use them to store and transfer wealth.
 Regulators have long been concerned with the ease with which bearer shareholders can evade taxes on ownership or use them to launder money.